Ariel Bruce: Social work

 Alongside television work Bruce and her team, trained social workers specialising in post adoption services, carry out private searches for missing family members.
 One such private client was the British actress Stephanie Cole, whom Ariel helped to reunite with her half sister.
 Cole went on to name and thank Bruce in her autobiography and in interviews after the search.

 Charity work

 Ariel Bruce is a trustee for the Overseas Plastic Surgery Appeal (OPSA).
-Bruce has visited Pakistan to watch the OPSA team work and teach in their cleft camps.
+Bruce has visited Pakistan to assist the OPSA surgical team with social work care for the parents of children with often severe facial abnormalities.